UCSBCarpentry/2020-06-03-UCSB-LibCarp/index.md

   {% endif %}
   workshop,
   you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  In addition, you will need an up-to-date version of the
+<a href="https://www.google.com/chrome/">Chrome web browser</a>.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors